 Consider, for example, these international findings:

-Dr. Michael Carr-Gregg, psychologist and Family Zone cyber expert, is leading a review into phone bans in schools for the NSW government
+Dr. Michael Carr-Gregg, psychologist and Linewize cyber expert, is leading a review into phone bans in schools for the NSW government

 But can we lay the blame for all of this - or even most of it - on smartphones?
 Many critics say no. Still others concede that screen-time may be substantially responsible, but argue that parents and educators should be advocating for more positive changes.

 Washington Post education writer Valerie Strauss is one of them.
 Instead of banning phones, she suggests, “we should teach children to live safe, responsible and healthful lives with and without their smartphones and other mobile devices.”
 But, Strauss insists, “schools can’t do this alone,” and a whole-community response is required.

 Here’s what her reading of the research indicates children “really need to do”:

 Most pediatricians recommend that school-age children (6 to 13 years old) get nine to 11 hours of sleep every night, and teenagers should sleep eight to 10 hours every night to function best.
 However, few actually do get that much sleep.
 National Sleep Foundation data suggests only 15 percent of teens sleep at least 8.5 hours a night during school week.

 Solution: Teach children the importance of sleep.
 Work with parents to agree to shut down mobile devices two hours before bedtime and keep them away from bedrooms.
 Assign students an hour’s extra sleep as homework.
 Keep a log of how children sleep, and monitor the effects of sleep on their well-being.